 When things get complicated, as they often do, and you can’t see the path out of the dark, having someone to walk alongside you and guide you into the light makes all the difference.

-If your work life is not where you want it to be, then finding a coach could be the best money you can spend, especially if it allows you to get unstuck and move faster towards the life you really want.
+If your career is not where you want it to be, investing in a coach could be the best money you can spend, especially if it allows you to get unstuck and move faster towards the life you desire.